ledn-reviewer/ledn-frontend-challenge/README.md

   - Add multiple languages to the application.
     - This should be built from scratch, without the addition of a i18n library for it (such as react-i18next or react-intl).
   - Add automated tests.

 * **Testing and validation:**
   - Provide screenshots or recording of the final implementation.
   - Provide comprehensive guidelines for testing your data architecture.
   - Include step-by-step instructions for starting the solution.
   - Provide which flexible requirements you have chosen.
+  - Provide within your documentation specific areas where AI was used (components, logic, styling, etc.).

+## Evaluation Criteria

+Your submission will be evaluated based on:

+- **Code Quality**: Clean, maintainable, and well-structured code
+- **Technical Implementation**: Proper use of React, TypeScript, and React Query
+- **UI/UX Design**: Responsive design and user experience
+- **Problem-Solving**: How well you address the requirements
+- **AI Integration**: Thoughtful use of AI tools and clear documentation of their usage

+**Important**: During the interview process, you will be asked to explain any part of your codebase, including sections where AI was used.
+Be prepared to discuss your decision-making process and demonstrate understanding of all implemented solutions.

 ## Technical documentation

 ### Backend data information
 * ExchangeRate:
   * `rate`: Value of ICS in the GCS currency